aarati-K/hashjoin/README.md

 ```

-The `python-tabulate` library is required for the python script to work correctly.

-The `run.sh` script tests 10 different datasets (generated using different random seeds) for each level of skew, and the `parse_results.py` script reports the median execution time for the two hashjoin implementations.
+The script `run.sh` tests 10 different datasets (generated using different random seeds) for each level of skew, and the script `parse_results.py` reports the median execution time for the two hashjoin implementations.
+The `python-tabulate` library is required for the `parse_results.py` script to work.

 Collecting hardware metrics is disabled by default, and requires following the steps detailed in the [Wiscer](https://github.com/aarati-K/wiscer) repository to program the performance monitoring unit (PMU) in Intel processors.
+Collection of hardware metrics can be enabled by setting the flag `_COLLECT_METRICS_` in file `metrics.h`.